ppat/storm-rabbitmq/README.md

   {
      // you can look at the deserialized messge in the form of List<Object> tuple
-     // or you can look at the original RabbitMQ Message to determine which stream it should be emitted in if (tuple.get(0).toString().equalsIgnoreCase("something"))
+     // or you can look at the original RabbitMQ Message to determine which stream it should be emitted in
+     // this is just a simple example for demonstration purpose, you probably will want to inspect the right tuple
+     // or message values to and do something more intelligent to determine which stream it should be assigned to if (tuple.get(0).toString().equalsIgnoreCase("something"))
        return "stream-X";
      else